Submit your application for the M.Sc or Ph.D - Apply anytime

 Students wishing to join the Institute are invited to carefully follow the guidelines presented below when preparing and submitting their application.

-- You must demonstrate a strong interest in pursuing graduate studies in the field of cancer research;
+- You must demonstrate a strong interest in pursuing graduate studies in life sciences research;

-- You must have successfully completed or be enrolled full-time in a Bachelor’s or Master’s program (Master’s 1/Master’s 2) related to life sciences or biomedical research;
+- You must have successfully completed or be enrolled full-time in a Bachelor’s or Master’s program (Master’s 1/Master’s 2) in STEM (Sciences, Technology, Engineering and Mathematics);

-- You must have strong knowledge of French and English;
+- You must have strong knowledge of French and/or English;

-- You must meet the general admission requirements (Section XI) of the Education Regulations of the Faculty of Graduate and Postdoctoral Studies.
+- You must meet the general admission requirements (Section XI) of the Education Regulations of Graduate and Postdoctoral Studies.

 Preparing your application